yostane/xamarin_guide/ItemsDetailXamarin/README.md

 !["App shows posts with thumbnails"](./assets/posts_thumbnails.png)

-It's conclusion time for this guide.
+And that's all folks for now :rabbit2:.

 ## Conclusion and going further